 There are other scholars who interpret this passage as referring only to the fall of Lucifer, with no reference whatsoever to a human king.
 The argument here is that the description of this being is beyond humanness and hence could not refer to a mere mortal man.

 There is a third view that I think is preferable to the two views above.
 This view sees Isaiah 14:12-17 as having a dual reference.
-It may be that verses 4 through 11 deal with an actual king of
+It may be that verses 4 through 11 deal with an actual king of Babylon.
+Then, in verses 12 through 17, we find a dual reference that includes not just the king of Babylon but a typological description of Lucifer as well.

-If this passage contains a reference to the fall of Lucifer, then the pattern of this passage would seem to fit that of the Ezekiel 28 reference—that is, first a human leader is described, and then dual reference is made to a human leader and Satan.
+If this passage contains a reference to the fall of Lucifer, then the pattern of this passage would seem to fit that of the Ezekiel 28 reference—that is, first a human leader is described, and then the dual reference is made to a human leader and Satan.

-It is significant that the language used to describe this being fits other passages in the Bible that speak about Satan.
+It is significant that the language used to describe this fitting other passages in the Bible that speak about Satan.
 For example, the five “I wills” in Isaiah 14 indicate an element of pride, which was also evidenced in Ezekiel 28:17 (cf. 1 Timothy 3:6 which makes reference to Satan’s conceit).

 As a result of this heinous sin against God, Lucifer was banished from living in heaven (Isaiah 14:12).
 He became corrupt, and his name changed from Lucifer (“morning star”) to Satan (“adversary”).
 His power became completely perverted (Isaiah 14:12,16,17).
 And his destiny, following the second coming of Christ, is to be bound in a pit during the 1000-year millennial kingdom over which Christ will rule (Revelation 20:3), and eventually will be thrown into the lake of fire (Matthew 25:41).